Contributing Seed Growers

 CDF: Chickadee Farm, Talent, OR Latitude 42.5˚ N

-Chickadee Farm is a certified organic family farm specializing in high quality produce and vegetable seed grown using organic and biodynamic methods.
-Located in Talent, Oregon, Chickadee Farm is owned and managed by Kelly Gelino and Sebastian Aguilar since 1997.
-Produce is available through their CSA program and at local retailers. www.chickadeefarm.wordpress.com
+Chickadee Farm is a certified organic family farm specializing in high-quality specialty crop seed.
+Located in Talent, Oregon, Chickadee Farm has been owned and operated by Kelly Gelino and Sebastian Aguilar since 1998.
+Their farming philosophy focuses on encouraging soil and crop health, improving production efficiency and training a new generation of organic farmers. www.chickadeefarm.wordpress.com

 DCF: Dave Christensen Farm, Big Timber, MT Latitude 45.8° N